 A. Petty Cash and Micro Purchases.
 The JCHA may contact only one source if the price is considered reasonable.

-B. Small Purchases..
+B. Simplified Acquistion (Small Purchases)

 Quotes may be solicited orally, through fax, or by any other reasonable method.

 C. Sealed Bids and Competitive Proposals.
 The solicitation must be done publicly.
 The JCHA must use one or more following solicitation methods, provided that the method employed provides for meaningful competition.